CyanCreeperPlayz/JoinChat/README.md

 # Version Currently

-Compatible with Pocketmine Servers - ALPHA 8-9
+Compatible with Pocketmine Servers - ALPHA 8

 # Commands

 There is currently no commands.
 Use the config files to change your JoinChat message.

+#TODO

+Configurable Message

+#Donate

+Donate to me if possible! paypal.me/shavinda/5

+#First Plugin

+$Please don't be hard on me.
+It's my first plugin learned by @FreakingDev.